KhronosGroup/glTF-Tutorials/PBR/README.md

 This is unlike perfect specular _reflection_ where the incident angle will always be equal to the outgoing angle.

 ## How much light is reflected and transmitted?
 It is important for physically-based renderers to know how much light is reflected or transmitted on a surface.
-It is a combination of these effects that describe substances such as honey and dyed glass that both have color and can be seen through.
+It is a combination of these effects that describe substances such as honey and stained glass that both have color and can be seen through.

 These amounts are directly related to each other and described by the **Fresnel equations**.
 The equations are described for two types of media, _dielectrics_ and _conductors_.
 * **Dielectrics**: These are media such as glass, plastic, and ceramics, that transmit electricity without conducting (i.e. insulators).
 We can approximate the amount of energy that is reflected and transmitted by these surfaces using the following equations...